dongdongbh/dongdongbh.github.io/_posts/2020-06-09-file-server.md

 }
 ```

-then `sudo service nginx restart`, and visit your file system on `youdomian.com:xxx`
+then `sudo service reload nginx`, and visit your file system on `youdomian.com:xxx`

 ### with _h5ai